 Roberto Assagioli, who created Psychosynthesis, is the bedrock and ground on which I stand.

-I am a founder member of the London Wellspring group, which promotes the ideas and work of Roberto Assagioli.
+I am a founder member of the Wellspring group, which promotes the ideas and work of Roberto Assagioli.
 We organise events for anyone who is interested in psychosynthesis.
 Our intention is to make psychosynthesis more accessible and known.

 I am also part of a group of psychotherapists whose shared interest in step- families inspired them to found an organisation called StepInAsap.
 We work with individuals and couples to address the challenges and difficulties that may arise in these families.